Fractional currency shield

-A fractional currency shield is a 20 × 25 in printed "shield" on which is placed 39 different fractional currency notes.
+A fractional currency shield is a 20 × 25 in printed "shield" on which were placed images of 39 different fractional currency notes.

-Produced in 1866 and 1867 by the Treasury Department, the shields were sold to banks for $4.50 each, for the purpose of having a genuine note available to use as a method of counterfeit detection.
+Produced in 1866 and 1867 by the United States Treasury Department, the shields were sold to banks for $4.50 each, for the purpose of having images of genuine notes available for use in detecting counterfeits.
 The 39 notes were printed from the original plates on one side only, the other side left blank, or with the printed word "specimen".